 Our Compensation Committee considered advice provided by Meridian in establishing our 2019 executive compensation program.
 Meridian is retained by and reports directly to the Chair of the Compensation Committee.
-Meridian provides the following services to the Compensation Committee: (i) recommending a peer group of companies, (ii) assisting the Compensation Committee in understanding compensation levels of executive officers in the benchmarking peer group, (iii) assisting the Compensation Committee in understanding the Value of equity compensation previously granted to executive officers, and (v) developing a long-term executive compensation strategy and related services.
+Meridian provides the following services to the Compensation Committee: (i) recommending a peer group of companies, (ii) assisting the Compensation Committee in understanding compensation levels of executive officers in the benchmarking peer group, (iii) assisting the Compensation Committee in understanding compensation design practices of companies in the design reference group, (iv) reviewing the value of equity compensation previously granted to executive officers, and (v) developing a long-term executive compensation strategy and related services.
 Meridian has not provided us with any services beyond providing advice on the amount or form of executive and director compensation.
 The Compensation Committee determined that Meridian was independent of management.